— Walt Whitman

 - Go to Vail for the 4th of July and then get to go again for Labor Day.
-It feels like the only place I can truly exhale right now.

-Most importantly is the unconditional love my sister, who I know checks this blog regularly, now, has given me during the most difficult time of my life that says it all.
+Most importantly is the unconditional love my sister, whom I know checks this blog regularly, now, has given me during the most difficult time of my life that says it all.
 There are seven billion smiles in this world, and yours is my favorite. #bloodisblood